The Grand tour of Morocco is a 16-day exploration of all that Morocco has to offer for its discerning travelers:

 If you wish, your nomad hosts will wake you up early enough to climb the nearby dune and watch the sunrise before breakfast.

 Today’s journey will start with a visit of a fossils workshop to learn more about how the locals dig for ammonites, orthoceras, trilobites and dinosaur teeth, and how they process them for sale.

-From here we continue southwest to the oasis of Tinnghir, where you will enjoy an our walk in the oasis, next to the stream, accompanied with your local guide.
-The walk will lead you to the magnificent canyons the Valley of Todra is famous of.
+From here we continue southwest to the oasis of Tinnghir, where you will enjoy an hour walk in the oasis, next to the stream, accompanied with your local guide.
+The walk will lead you to the magnificent canyons of the Valley of Todra is famous for.

 After a little break in a local café for lunch, you will drive along the road of 1001 Kasbahs to the Dades Valley famous for its Damascus roses plantations.

 Upon arrival at Skoura oasis, visit the Kasbah of Amridil to learn more about the lifestyle of the local Berbers living in Morocco desert oases, Kasbahs architecture and amazing irrigation techniques used locally.

 Arrive at Ouarzazate late in the afternoon.
 Dinner and overnight at your hotel.